 GENERAL TRIP INFO We take several trips to Haiti each year.
-Each team is composed of either 3-4 people or 8-14 people (these odd numbers have to do with the size of the small planes we charter in Haiti).
 Everyone pays their own way to come see Haiti and participate in what we are doing there.
 The dates and the purposes of the trips vary.
 Some trips we do each year, which you might consider, are:

 Annual Child Sponsorship Trip to visit the villages and take photos of all the kids and bring new children into the program.

 We generally take one construction trip to do some work on a school we are building.

 We have annual trips to train teachers and pastors.

 Many of our teams leave out of the Chicago area.
 Other teams leave from places as far as Indianapolis and Reno.
 You can also link up with a team from one of these areas by meeting them in the Miami airport, since all the flights into Haiti go through there.
 Here are some frequently asked questions about our trips to Haiti...

 How long are the trips?
 Usually 8 days (we will often for example, leave on a Monday morning and return the following Tuesday evening).

 How much does it cost to go on a trip?
 If you are flying out of Chicago, the cost of the trip is $2000.
 If you are flying out of somewhere else, it may be $200-300 more.

 What does that include?
 It includes round trip airfare to the capital city, Port au Prince, round trip airfare from Port au Prince to the city of Jeremie (at the end of the peninsula near our work area), ground transportation once we get to our work area, lodging at our NLH house (Kay Bo Rivye, "the house by the river"), and food while at the NLH house).